awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-update-a-trail-console.md

    1. Choose **New** to create a new IAM role for permissions to send logs to CloudWatch Logs\.
 Choose **Existing** to choose an existing IAM role from the drop\-down list\.
 The policy statement for the new or existing role is displayed when you expand **Policy document**\.
 For more information about this role, see [Role policy document for CloudTrail to use CloudWatch Logs for monitoring](cloudtrail-required-policy-for-cloudwatch-logs.md)\.
 **Note**
 When you configure a trail, you can choose an S3 bucket and SNS topic that belong to another account\.
 However, if you want CloudTrail to deliver events to a CloudWatch Logs log group, you must choose a log group that exists in your current account\.
+ If you have an existing organization trail with a CloudWatch Logs log group owned by the management account, the delegated administrator account can view the CloudWatch Logs log group in the console, but the delegated administrator account cannot update the CloudWatch Logs log group because it is owned by the management account\.
+The delegated administrator account cannot currently configure a CloudWatch Logs log group using the console, because the console operation is not supported\.
+The delegated administrator account must use the AWS CLI or CloudTrail API to update an organization trail with a CloudWatch Logs log group\.

 1. In **Tags**, choose **Edit** to change, add, or delete tags on the trail\.
 Add one or more custom tags \(key\-value pairs\) to your trail\.
 Tags can help you identify both your CloudTrail trails and the Amazon S3 buckets that contain CloudTrail log files\.
 You can then use resource groups for your CloudTrail resources\.
 For more information, see [AWS Resource Groups](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html) and [Why use tags for trails?](cloudtrail-concepts.md#cloudtrail-concepts-tags)\.